RoastBeefSandwichCo/ripple-coins/README.md

    - getbalance [account] [minconf=1]
    - List is incomplete

+## Usage
+ - During development
+   - Ripple-rest must be running.
+Gatewayd optional unless testing pending_withdrawal/deposits endpoints which are provided to the REST api by gatewayd.
+   - Ripple-lib must be installed globally, I think
+   - Node <module being tested>

 ##Outline:
  1. Develop efficient way to be notified of pending withdrawals (gatewayd). * DONE.
 Clean up code.
    - Rather than poll the REST API, connect to a rippled API with a websocket, listen for ledger closes, query REST API.
 (As far as efficiency goes, it's a bit of a toss-up between "parse all transactions and query API on possible withdrawals/deposits" vs "query API on ledger closer" but this wins the simplicity contest.)